CMSgov/bluebutton-site-static/developers.md

 2. Paste the Request URL: https://sandbox.bluebutton.cms.gov/v1/fhir/Patient/20140000008325
 3. Click "Authorization", select type "Bearer Token" and paste your token in the Token field
 4. Click "Preview Request" and see a success message "Request headers were successfully updated with authorization data for preview."
-5. Click "Send" and see the synthetic Beneficiary's personal health information as a Patient FHIR Resource display under "Body" in Postman.
+5. Click "Send" and see the synthetic beneficiary's personal health information as a Patient FHIR Resource display under "Body" in Postman.

 **Step 4:** View the API Response